 Many companies are finding great success in hiring writing professionals with scriptwriting backgrounds.
 As video and visual content becomes more essential to marketing each year, screenwriters offer insights on how to best get content from script to screen.
 Visual writers will be best suited to video, but can also help translate content ideas into design-based assets.
 Don’t expect them to get excited about social content, or to have much knowledge of SEO principles.

-With backgrounds that usually include investigative tactics and tight timelines, journalists tend to make great content professionals.
+With backgrounds that usually include investigative tactics and tight timelines, journalists tend to make great content planners and professionals.
 Writers with journalism experience work well on deadlines, can handle newsworthy industry content, and are usually adept at interviewing subject matter experts.
 While journalists may have some experience writing for visual mediums, they likely won’t get excited about social media, or the more colorful entertaining styles of content.

 What’s Next: Pairing Up the Right Talent